1amitos1/Shoplifting-Detection/README.md

 ## Project highlights
 ---

+Built unique databases for each product, specifically to serve the purpose of a specific problem, thus ensuring a quality solution.

+● Our AI algorithm size is significantly smaller, about 98% smaller than other algorithms in the HAR domain.

+● Efficient and robust, with cutting-edge DL models to produce state-of-the-art results in HAR.

+● Extremely low inference time [millisecond inference time], due to the low computing power required in run time for our AI algorithm to run.

 -	Creating a new novel dataset ADS-dataset that contain worldwide videos clips of abuse capture by surveillance cameras in the real-world scenes